George Hobart, 3rd Earl of Buckinghamshire: Career

-The Loss of the Faro Bank (1797), by James Gillray.
-Lord Buckinghamshire brings the news that the Faro bank has been stolen, to gamblers including his wife, popularly thought to exploit the gullible.
+The Loss of the Faro Bank (James Gillray, 1797).
+Buckinghamshire brings the news that the "Faro Bank" has been stolen to gamblers including his wife, popularly thought to exploit the gullible.

 Hobart represented the constituencies of St Ives and Bere Alston in the House of Commons from 1754 to 1761 and 1761 to 1780, respectively.
 He was secretary to the embassy in St Petersburg in 1762, his half-brother John Hobart, 2nd Earl of Buckinghamshire being then ambassador.

 He inherited the earldom of Buckinghamshire from his half-brother, who had no surviving sons, in 1793.
 On 29 April 1797, he was commissioned colonel of the 3rd Regiment of Lincolnshire Militia (South Lincolnshire Supplementary Militia), becoming a colonel in the regular army when his regiment was embodied on 12 January 1799.

 Personal life

 On 16 May 1757, Hobart married Albinia Bertie, second daughter of Lord Vere Bertie and the heiress Ann Casey.
 They had eight children: